Pay Solana gas in stablecoins (USDC, USDT, USDG)

-On Solana, you can let users pay transaction fees directly in SPL tokens (for example USDC) instead of SOL.
-The Openfort paymaster signs the transaction as fee payer, and the user pays the fee on-chain in one of the SPL mints your policy accepts — your project balance is never debited.
+On Solana, you can let users pay transaction fees directly in stablecoins such as **USDC, USDT, or USDG** instead of SOL.
+Each is an SPL token, so the same flow applies to any SPL mint your project accepts.
+The Openfort paymaster (Kora) signs the transaction as fee payer, and the user pays the fee on-chain in one of the SPL mints your policy accepts — your project balance is never debited.

 This is the strategy shown in the dashboard as **Charge SPL tokens (Solana)** when creating a gas sponsorship.